The Importance of Contracts With Chinese Suppliers

 There are a number of ways to create an agreement with a supplier or manufacturer in China, including:

-- A formally written contract: The best option is for all the parties involved to sign a formally contract detailing all the duties and obligations of the included parties.
+A formally written contract: The best option is for all the parties involved to sign a formal contract detailing all the duties and obligations of the included parties.

 Why is a formal contract the best option?